Zendro-dev/ZendroStarterPack/README.md

 _Note_, that this project is meant to be used on a `*nix` system, preferably Linux.

-## Install and setup skeleton servers
+## Install and setup skeleton projects

 First you need to `git clone` this project into a local directory on your host
 system: